 INSIDER TIP: Wallace is the home of the Carolina Strawberry Festival – that takes place, each year in month of May.
 It’s a really fun festival and a great time to visit Duplin County!

 Downtown Wallace has quite a few quaint shops!
 Stop by Cavanaugh’s Gifts , The Glass Slipper, and all the other cute shops.
-To satisfy your sweet tooth, don’t miss Sweet B’s – they’ve got yummy cupcakes and other treats!
+To satisfy your sweet tooth, don’t miss Gilmore's Coffee Shop – they’ve got yummy desserts and coffee!

 You will find the Holiday Inn Express & Suites in Wallace very comfortable.
 They’ve got an excellent staff and the rooms are delightfully decorated and clean.
 They offer a free continental breakfast and a fitness center.